Nick Köster: Professional rugby

 In October 2012, it was announced that he would join Bath.
 He scored his first try for his new club against Italian team Calvisano in the Amlin Challenge Cup.

 Köster joined then RFU Championship club Bristol on a season long loan from August 2013, which evolved into Nick earning a permanent contract with Bristol, aiding them in their promotion to the Aviva Premiership in 2016.

 In 2014, Nick became an ambassador for Project Zulu, a UK based charity running educational development projects in the Madadeni township, KZN, South Africa.
 During Project Zulu’s 2015 and 2016 UK Choir Tours Nick arranged for the South African choir to perform on the pitch at half time of Bristol games.
 He and his wife had also hosted young people from Madadeni during Project Zulu fundraising choir tours in 2015 and 2016.

 Prior to the 2017/18 Aviva Premiership season, Koster was one of several players released by Bristol.

 University sport and study

 Soon after leaving Bristol, Köster joined Cambridge University to study an MSt in Social Innovation.
-He also joined the famous university's rugby team for the 2017-2018 rugby season.
-Bringing plentiful professional experience to the entirely amateur first team, made up of students.
-On 19 January 2018, Koster was named as men's captain for the Cambridge University R.U.F.C.
+He also joined the university's rugby team for the 2017-2018 rugby season.
+On 19 January 2018, Koster was named men's captain for the Cambridge University R.U.F.C.
 2018 rugby season.